AI Spending Security

 - CoinOS (NWC) - Free, web-based

-Primal does NOT work for L402 - it doesn't return preimages yet.
+OpenNode and Primal do NOT work for L402 - they don't return preimages.

 Why: If something goes wrong, you only lose what's in the dedicated account.